ReadyForBen/TwitchMagic/README.md

 ## Repl.it

-Wizzy is very easy to install and deploy in a Repl.it project.
+Icefrost Reimagined is very easy to install and deploy in a Repl.it project.

 Clone our [repo][dill]
-This will create the Wizzy repo and pull in the necessary dependencies.
+This will create the Icefrost Reimagined repo and pull in the necessary dependencies.

 Next Configure your discord token, and other details needed.